23 de Enero: Marcos Pérez Jiménez government

 In the early 1950s, under the government of General Marcos Pérez Jiménez a Housing Unit apartments designed by architect Guido Bermúdez on the model of "Cité Radieuse" Swiss Le Corbusier, also used in the Unit was built Housing Tlatelolco (Mexico) with apartments that were granted to the population of middle and lower classes of Caracas.
 Initially "Urbanization December 2" would be called (in commemoration of the coup by Marcos Pérez Jiménez).
 However, the current name was assigned by his successor, Rómulo Betancourt, with the date January 23 (23 de enero) commemorating the overthrow of the general and marking beginning of democracy in Venezuela.

 In 1966, it was decided to separate 23 de Enero from the Sucre Parish and place it under the "parish" category, keeping the same name of "23 de Enero".
 The parish has had a history of social struggle since then.

 Carlos Andrés Pérez government

 During the presidency of Carlos Andrés Pérez, the Caracazo, a wave of protests, riots, looting, shootings and massacres, occurred in Caracas beginning on 27 February 1989.
-23 de Enero was the one of the first areas in Caracas that began to riot and loot.
+23 de Enero was one of the first areas in Caracas that began to riot and loot.
 Hugo Chávez also organized the 1992 Venezuelan coup d'état attempts while in 23 de enero.